Cash, W. Ben Department of Biology, Maryville College, Maryville, Tennessee.

 - Additional Reading

-The dominant order of living reptiles, composed of the lizards and snakes.
-The group first appeared in Jurassic times and today is found in all but the coldest regions.
+The dominant order of living reptiles, composed of the lizards, snakes, and amphisbaenians.
+The order Squamata, whose members are known as squamates, is the largest and most diverse order of reptiles.
+Squamates first appeared in Jurassic times and today are found in all but the coldest regions on Earth.
 Various forms are adapted for arboreal, burrowing, or aquatic lives, but most squamates are fundamentally terrestrial.
-There are over 7700 extant species: 4800+ lizards and 2900+ snakes.
-See also: Reptilia
+There are more than 10,000 extant species, including 6500 lizards (Fig. 1), 3700 snakes, and 190 amphisbaenians (worm lizards).
+See also: Jurassic; Reptilia

 The content above is only an excerpt.